marcojetson/php-decorators/README.md

 - Class name (must implement __invoke)
 - Function name

-Decorators takes the original method and the context as arguments and returns a function that takes the same arguments the original method do.
+Decorators take the original method and the context as arguments and must return a function that takes the same arguments the original method does.

 It's possible to add as many decorators as desired, always returning a valid callable for the next decorator.